 She lit up faster than a gasoline tank at a smoldering cigarette convention.

 She took out her iPhone and began swiping through dozens of photos of her sans-electricity life hacks.
+Another life hack of hers is she took here iPhone to an iPhone back glass repair shop and it is working perfectly again.
 Her narration was full of magnificent gestures and theatrical facial expressions as she explained that with help from some family, she had rigged up a contraption to power her home appliances–using a car battery!

 After parking the car close to the kitchen, she ran wires from the battery to a newly purchased inverter and then fed the wires through a window into the kitchen.
 I was shocked that she remembered ALL of the product numbers and electrical currents.